Emma Færge

-Emma Skou Færge (born 6 December 2000) is a Danish soccer player who plays defender for HB Køge in the Gjensidige Kvindeligaen and for the Denmark national team.
+Emma Skou Færge (born 6 December 2000) is a Danish footballer who plays as a defender for Italian Serie A club Fiorentina and the Denmark national team.

-Career
+Club career

 Færge started her career with Vildbjerg SF.
 After that, she signed for Kolding Q. In 2021, she signed for HB Køge.
+On 7 August 2021 she made her debut for HB Køge in a 3-1 home win over Thisted FC.
+Her first goal followed on 2 October 2021 in a 4-0 home win over Fortuna Hjørring.

+In July 2023, she signed a three-year contract with the Italian major club ACF Fiorentina in Serie A until the summer of 2026.
+On 16 September 2023, she made her debut for Fiorentina in a 2–1 home win over US Sassuolo Calcio.

+International career

 She has previously played for the U16, U17, and U19 national teams.
+She took part in the qualification for the 2017 European Championships with the U17s.
+The U19s qualified for the 2019 European Championship, where she played in a few games.

 On 12 June 2022, she made her debut for the senior national team in a training match against Austria.
+She came on as a substitute for Simone Boye Sørensen in the 82nd minute and won the game 2-1.